Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Introduction

 One important result of our analysis is that an $eB$ independent $c$ describes the lattice results for the $u$, $d$ condensate difference at $T=0$ quite well, and this allows us to extract the value of $c$ using lattice results on the $u$, $d$ condensate difference.
 Results for the thermodynamics of iso-symmetric matter cannot be used to constrain $c$.
-To our knowledge this is the first attempt to constrain $c$ using lattice results.
+To our knowledge, this is the first attempt to constrain $c$ using lattice results.

-The results of~\cite{Pagura:2016pwr,GomezDumm:2017iex} for the $u$, $d$ condensate difference at $T=0$ as a function of $eB$ with $c=1/2$ agree quite well with the lattice results when the model is fitted to larger value of the sum of the $u$, $d$ condensate at $eB=0$.
-However the condensate differences for different values of magnetic field, have not been contrasted against the lattice QCD data for finite $T$.
+The results of~\cite{Pagura:2016pwr,GomezDumm:2017iex} for the $u$, $d$ condensate difference at $T=0$ as a function of $eB$ with $c=1/2$ agree quite well with the lattice results when the model is fitted to a larger value of the sum of the $u$, $d$ condensate at $eB=0$.
+However, the condensate differences for different values of the magnetic field, have not been contrasted against the lattice QCD data for finite $T$.
 Here we aim to compare our findings for both zero and nonzero temperature with the lattice data with $c$ fitted to $T=0$ results.

 Our second addition is a more systematic analysis of the parameters of the model by fitting to a self-consistent set of lattice results.
 The pertinent parameters for $eB=0$ in the non-local NJL model are the overall four Fermi coupling strength $G_0$, the ``cutoff'' $\Lambda$ (which determines the momentum beyond which the form factor drops rapidly), and the bare quark mass $m$.
-These are fitted to $F_\pi$, $m_\pi$ and the condensate $\langle \bar{\psi}\psi\rangle$.
+These are usually~\cite{Klevansky:1992qe,Hatsuda:1994pi} fitted to match $F_\pi$, $m_\pi$ and the condensate $\langle \bar{\psi}\psi\rangle$ and we follow the same procedure.
 (Recall that $c$ does not play a role for $eB=0$.)
+While $F_\pi$, $m_\pi$ are very well constrained from experiments and lattice~\cite{Aoki:2019cca}, the condensate value is often taken from models or phenomenology.

-In Ref.~\cite{Pagura:2016pwr} it has already been demonstrated that IMC in the crossover region is seen only for smaller values of the chiral condensate within a physically motivated range of values (Ref.~\cite{Pagura:2016pwr} considered a range of values of $(\langle \bar{\psi}\psi\rangle)^{1/3}$ from $210$MeV to $240$MeV.), especially for the Gaussian form factor.
+In Ref.~\cite{Pagura:2016pwr} it has already been demonstrated that IMC in the crossover region is seen only for smaller values of the chiral condensate within a physically motivated range of values (Ref.~\cite{Pagura:2016pwr} considered a range of values of $(\langle \bar{\psi}\psi\rangle)^{1/3}$ from $210$ MeV to $240$ MeV.), especially for the Gaussian form factor.